robertmkjeffrey/ANU-Go-Workshop/workshop.md

 h()   g()
 ```

-Importantly, there are no guarentees as to *when* `g` is run.
+Importantly, there are no guarantees as to *when* `g` is run.
 This is important to consider when writing code.
 For example:

 ```go
 func test() {